The 20 Best Melanoma Doctors in France

 Villejuif, FR

-Caroline Robert practices in Villejuif, France.
+Caroline Robert practices practicing medicine in Villejuif, France.
 Ms. Robert is rated as an Elite expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Basal Cell Skin Cancer, Clubbing of the Fingers or Toes, Embolectomy, and Lymphadenectomy.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Melanoma, Basal Cell Skin Cancer, Clubbing of the Fingers or Toes, Embolectomy, and Lymphadenectomy.

 Elite in Melanoma